4ubr3ypwd/aubreypwd.github.io-hugo/content/posts/stoic-week-2020-monday.md

 - "What is not good for the beehive, is not good for the bee," Marcus A.
 - Because we are social beings, it would be foolish to think that an un-healthy society will be of any benefit to you
 - Start with your home-life, as it is the first city in which you live
-- Make sure and vote today!
+- Make sure and vote!

 ## Moderation: as a lack of excess